 Wasabi in the History of Japan

 Wasabi was a wild plant like many other herbs.
 As it is a plant that has a pungent smell and stimulates the senses, it is assumed that it was once used as a medicinal plant.
-The word ‘wasabi’ was found in a 6th-century Japanese book, which is considered to be the oldest mention of wasabi in Japan.
+The word ‘wasabi’ was found in a 6th-century Japanese book.
+This is considered to be the oldest mention of wasabi in Japan.
 Historical documents show that in 1221, at the time of the emperor’s enthronement, wasabi was offered to the emperor.
 In the 14th century, wasabi became a spice to accompany dishes, consumed as it is now.

-In the Edo period, the 1st Tokugawa shogun greatly appreciated the taste of wasabi, and because the leaf shape of wasabi resembles the coat of arms of the Tokugawa family, the Tokugawa shogunate put the wasabi culture under its protection.
+In the Edo period, the 1st Tokugawa shogun greatly appreciated the taste of wasabi.
+And because the leaf shape of wasabi resembles the coat of arms of the Tokugawa family, the Tokugawa shogunate put the wasabi culture under its protection.

-How is the Wasabi Root Used
+How is the Root Used

 We can also eat the flowers, leaves, and stems of the wasabi plant.
-There are several recipes, and this is the simplest one: cook the wasabi plant parts in boiling water and eat them with a little soy sauce.
+There are several recipes, and this is the simplest one.
+Cook the wasabi plant parts in boiling water and eat them with a little soy sauce.
 The flowers and leaves can also be eaten as tempura (fritter).

 Your Japan Tour

-If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour, including expert guides who can add to your holiday with their extensive knowledge on topics such as local food and Japanese culture.
+If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour.
+Including expert guides who can add to your holiday with their extensive knowledge on topics such as local food and Japanese culture.
 Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!